-As I work at creating my plan for the week Jen is away I want to make sure I address several area of my life that are important to me: Family, Health, Spiritual Life, Vocation.
-So the plan I am putting into place will include aspect of each (although lite on the family since they will be gone).
+As I work at creating my plan for the week Jen is away I want to make sure I address several areas of my life that are important to me: Family, Health, Spiritual Life, Vocation.
+So the plan I am putting into place will include aspects of each (although lite on the family since they will be gone).

-Health – I want to go to bed exhausted everyday, so to help with that I plan to ride at least 200 mile on my MT bike next week.
+Health – I want to go to bed exhausted every day, so to help with that I plan to ride at least 200 miles on my MT bike next week.
 Northern Michigan has some fantastic trail systems that normally I cannot ride because of the time it would take to get there.
-With the extra time I will have next week I am planning on hitting 6 or 7 different single-track trail systems.
+With the extra time, I will have next week I am planning on hitting 6 or 7 different single-track trail systems.
 Some of them are within 30 min. and others will take about 2 hours to get to.
 The goal, to burn some calories, have fun and go to bed exhausted.

-Spiritual Life – The second part of my plan will be the added focus to my spiritual life.
-Again, with the added time I will be able to spend larger “chunk” hours in my personal Bible reading, prayer and journal time.
-I am dedicating at least one hour each day to writing (something I a have been neglecting for months).
+Spiritual Life – The second part of my plan will be the added focus on my spiritual life.
+Again, with the added time I will be able to spend larger “chunk” hours in my personal Bible reading, prayer, and journal time.
+I am dedicating at least one hour each day to writing (something I have been neglecting for months).

 Vocation – It is late summer and I have a million thoughts swimming around in my head about small group ministry and missions.
 I plan to sit down next week and start working through some of the long term ideas I have about both ministries and then sit down with the Elders to put together an action plan to the ideas that stick.

-What plans do you need to start making right now so that you don’t make a plan to fail.
+What plans do you need to start making right now so that you don’t make a plan to fail?
 Is there specific growth in a key life area you want to see developed?
-Are there any unmet goals in your life you have been putting off (weight loss, financial, devotions, family etc.).
+Are there any unmet goals in your life you have been putting off (weight loss, financial, devotions, family, etc.)?
 If you are not planning in these areas then it is a plan to fail!
-Send me a direct message ([email protected]aptisttc.com) if you would like direction in setting up some plans.
+Send me a direct message ([email protected]) if you would like the direction in setting up some plans.
 I’d love to help!